AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit2.md.txt

 ```

-Using Notepad: Copy and complete the code below using each of the concatenation operators where noted in the comments.
+Complete the code below using each of the concatenation operators where noted in the comments.
 When the program runs, it should display Whoopie Pie and Wild Blueberry.

 ```java
 public class Main